adanvdo/YT-RED-UI/README.md

 - #### List Formats
   This will retrieve all video formats available to download.
   An individual format can be selected and downloaded.

+- #### Format Selection Mode - Choose from one of two available selection modes
+  1. Preset - Select a single format from one of the automatically generated format options
+  2. Custom - Combine the audio and video format of your choice for a single merged file

 - #### Download Best
   The "Download Best" option evaluates all available video and audio formats before downloading the best available.